jbetancur/react-data-table-component/README.md

 class MyComponent extends Component {
   updateState = state => {
-    this.setState({ selectedRows: state.selectedRows }); // triggers MyComponet to re-render with new state
+    this.setState({ selectedRows: state.selectedRows }); // triggers MyComponent to re-render with new state
   }

   render () { // by design runs on every setState trigger